Identifying Early Stage Ultra-rare Mutations as Predictive Biomarkers of Lymphoma in High-risk versus Low-risk Breeds Within the Dog Aging Project

 Willingness to provide blood sample from dog at veterinary clinic

-OBringing your dog to a collection site for the blood to be collected.
+Bringing your dog to a collection site for the blood to be collected.
 Collection sites will include veterinary clinics, and pop-up blood collection clinics located at various Puget Sound locations such as parks, veterinary clinic parking lots, dog shows, or other similar venues.
 The sample will be transferred to the laboratory by a staff member from the University of Washington immediately following the blood draw.
 Owners will be asked to complete a brief environmental questionnaire.

 - Dogs living within driving distance of King County, Washington.